Ghir/TechDegree-Project-6---Build-A-Content-Scraper/README.md

-# Content Scraper
+# Web Scraper

-A Node.js command line application that gets the latest prices from an ecommerce site and saves them to a spreadsheet in CSV format.
+A Node.js command line application scrapes an e-commerce site and saves data to a spreadsheet in CSV format.

 ### Running

-* `npm install`
+- `npm install`
-* `npm start`
+- `npm start`

+### Technologies

+- Node
+- X-ray
+- Fast-csv